Best health insurance in Canada for 2024

 The public insurance systems for each territory and province

 Supplementary travel insurance can cover expenses like ambulance fees, prescription medications, and treatments not included in your home province's plan.
-It ensures you're adequately protected against unexpected medical costs while traveling within Canada.
+It ensures you're adequately protected against unexpected medical costs while travelling within Canada.

 What is health insurance for visitors to Canada?